Thursday, March 30, 2006

 To the other extreme, if you have a problem, start one new thread.
 Ask and answer all questions within that thread.
 Opening multiple threads is similar to multi-posting.

-If the problem extends over a long period of time, it's a good idea to post back in the same thread, if possible.
+If a problem extends over a long period of time, it's a good idea to post back in the same thread, if possible.
 If you can't find the previous thread, when you start a new one, at least make everybody aware that there was a previous thread.
 Maybe one of the helpers can find the previous thread, and link back to it from the new thread.
 That would help everybody greatly.

-And if you do have to start a new thread, try and start it under the same group name / forum account.
+If you do have to start a new thread, try and start it under the same group name / forum account.
 It's good courtesy, and common sense, to use the same identity for one problem.
 Makes it easier for the helpers too.

 >> Top